buarki/viztruct/README.md

 The tool will print the struct layout analysis to stdout.
 Use the `--svg` flag to generate an SVG visualization.

-## Website
+## Minimalist webapp

-If you want to use from browser just visit the [deployed webapp](https://viztruct.vercel.app).
+If you want to use a limited version of viztruct (since it supports only explicitly defined types) in your browser just visit the [deployed webapp](https://viztruct.vercel.app).
 You can paste/type your struct in the text input area and get a full padding analysis.

-## Limitations
-For now it is not able to handle directory paths as input.
-It's in the pipeline.